 Publish or Perish tutorial

 Many academics that have been using Publish or Perish for a while have noticed that searches are now slower than they were in the past.
 This is to avoid exceeding the maximum acceptable Google Scholar request rate.

 Number of results per page 20 (down from 100)

-In February 2013 Google Scholar reduced the maximum number of results per page from 100 to 20.
+In February 2013 Google Scholar reduced the maximum number of results per page from 100 to 20 (later dropping to 10).
 This means that Publish or Perish now has to retrieve up to 5 times as many result pages per query in order to show the full results.

 - More page requests mean that Publish or Perish hits the maximum number of requests that Google Scholar allows per hour sooner.

 - If the number of page requests exceeds the maximum that Google Scholar allows, Google Scholar will temporarily block your IP address.
 This block can last 1-2 days.

 - To avoid hitting the maximum allowable request limit, Publish or Perish now uses an adaptive request rate limiter.
 This limits the number of requests that are sent to Google Scholar within a given period, both short-term (during the last 60 seconds) and medium term (during the last hour).